Home » Blog » Bakers Dozen Common Seo Mistakes

 Bakers Dozen Common SEO Mistakes

-6/25/2015 12:00:00 AM | Views: 7,409 | 16 Minutes, 18 Second | Written By John Marx | Tags: SEO
+6/25/2015 | Views: 7,512 | 16 Minutes, 17 Second | Written By John Marx | Tags: SEO

-Here at JM2 Webdesigners each and every day we work on search engine optimization from our Valparaiso office for clients.
+Here at JM2 Webdesigners each and every day we work on search engine optimization from our Cullman office for clients.
 When we do we also help out prospective clients who want to truly rock the search engines.
 They want to do it low cost and with quick results.
 The first item we cover with any client is that SEO is a marathon and definitely not a short sprint.
 Like your business SEO is something that you need to train, mentor and continually work on.
 There are techniques (which we will not talk about as they are considered "black hat" (first topic we'll cover) that will hurt your business in the long run of this marathon and all too often we see people come to us wanting to "fix" this mistake that they've been doing for years.

 Black/Grey Hat Techniques over White Hat Techniques